ABOUT

 Alberto Cantaluppi

-Alberto Cantaluppi, MD (Chairman of the Board) is a senior executive with strong background in Medicine, Pharmaceuticals, Medical Devices, Renal Therapy, Diagnostics, Bioscience, Cardiovascular Medicine, and Healthcare Services.
+Alberto Cantaluppi, MD (Chief Medical Officer) is a senior executive with strong background in Medicine, Pharmaceuticals, Medical Devices, Renal Therapy, Diagnostics, Bioscience, Cardiovascular Medicine, and Healthcare Services.

 Alberto had full P&L responsibility and holds expertise in Sales and Marketing, Merger and Acquisition Integration, Governmental Affairs and Public Policies, Negotiation, Strategy and Organizational Design, Turnaround, Divestiture, Restructuring, Legal Split, Commissionaire and Toll Manufacturing Model, and Team Dynamics.